vismayamohan/NamasteReact/README.md

 </div>
 ````

-- how to create the same using reactElement?
+- How to create the same using reactElement?

 ```
 const nestedElement = React.createElement(
   "div",